➤ by Oma Gerhild Fulson

 Take a peek at all Oma's eCookbooks.
 They make sharing your German heritage a delicious adventure!

-If you're looking for an easy way to make lots of sausages, you can bake them instead.
-That way you can make lots at the same time, limited only by the size of your pan/oven.
+If you're looking for an easy way to make lots of sausages, baking is the way to go.
+That way you can make lots at the same time, limited only by the size of your baking sheet.
+You can also add sliced onions and/or bell peppers to roast alongside the brats for extra goodness.

 When you think of Germany, what is the first thing to pop into your head?
 For many, it's the sausage of course!

-This is a raw sausage and can be gently boiled before frying or grilling.
+Bratwursts are raw sausages and can be gently boiled before frying or grilling.

 Prep Time